teltek/PumukitMoodleBundle/Resources/doc/PuMoodleInstallationGuide.md

 ### Modules installation

-Both modules are installed in the same way.
+The process to install both modules is essentially the same.
 The only difference will be the name of the '.zip' file that has to be uploaded to the Moodle platform.

-To begin the installation, we need to have a Moodle administrator account.
+*Note: To begin the installation, we need to have a Moodle administrator account.*

-Login on Moodle as administrator.
+* Login on Moodle as administrator.

-Go to “Administration” -> “Site Administration” -> “Plugins” -> “Install add ons” on the left-side menu.
+* Go to *Administration -> Site Administration -> Plugins -> Install plugins* on the left-side menu.

-Select “Activity module (mod)” in “Plugin Type”.
+* Select *Activity module (mod)* in *Plugin Type*.
+(If the *Plugin Type* option does not appear, click on 'Show more...').

-Upload the file named “pmkpersonalvideos.zip” (For the 'Personal Videos' module) or the "pmkurlvideos.zip" (For the 'Video URLs' module) to the “Zip Package”.
+* Upload the file named *pmkpersonalvideos.zip* (For the 'Personal Videos' module) or the *pmkurlvideos.zip* (For the 'Video URLs' module) with the “Zip Package” field.
 A window opens to select the file.

-Choose the file and click “Upload this file”.
+* Choose the file and click on *"Upload this file"*.

-Mark the checkbox and click "Install add-on from the ZIP file" (previous image).
+* Mark the checkbox and click on *Install plugin from the ZIP file* (previous image).

 A validation window is shown.

-Press "Install add-on".
+* Press "Install add-on".

 Here we see all the plugins that require update or are pending to install.
 The Pumukit module should be listed here.

-To continue the installation click on "Upgrade Moodle Database now".
+* To continue the installation click on "Upgrade Moodle Database now".

 A message will be shown indicating the successful result of the installation.

-Click on “Continue”.
+* Click on “Continue”.
 The Module Configuration will be loaded.

 ### Modules configuration